qanastek/Easy-School/README.md

 # :school: Easy School :school:

-> ⚠️ Warning : This theme doesnt work on WordPress 5.0+ ⚠️
+> ⚠️ Warning : This theme doesn't work on WordPress 5.0+ ⚠️

+> ⚠️ Only work on WordPress less than 4.X ⚠️

 📝 Available Translations : 🇫🇷 _ 🇺🇸 _ 🇬🇧